 Food and drink

 London is full of little gems where you can grab a bite to eat and drink.
 Brick Lane, Borough and Notting Hill are just a few of the places you’ll find scrumptious street food.
 Maltby Street Market in Bermondsey is another, with Waffle On (try the bacon option!), African Volcano (with its range of Mozambique style hot sauces) and Raclette Brothers all worth a visit.
-When it comes to burgers, Meat Market in Covent Garden is definitely one of our favourites (veggies, fear not, there’s also a halloumi mushroom burger).
+When it comes to burgers, Honest Burgers in Covent Garden is definitely one of our favourites (veggies and vegans fear not, you're covered too).
 Whether your tipple to match is coffee, cocktails or kombucha, you’ll find it 24/7 in London.

 Feeling thirsty?
 Try Gordon’s Wine Bar just off The Strand.
-For a special occasion, why not pay a visit to the London Gin Club, Covent Garden Cocktail Club or Nightjar in Old Street, voted one of the top six bars in the UK by GQ Magazine?
+For a special occasion, why not pay a visit to Opium Chinatown (if you can find it), seek out a glamorous batcave in Soho's Old Gotham City or have a tipple at Nightjar in Old Street, voted one of the top six bars in the UK by GQ Magazine?
 But if shakes and juices are your chosen tipple, try Joe & the Juice.